Shop Like A Canadian!

 - Sunshine Pickled asparagus using the variety, Guelph Millennium, that has put Canada into the forefront of asparagus breeding on earth.

-- Awesome, Half-sour pickles – Jewish Deli, St. John’s NFLD – ignore the no name brands that are routinely shipped from India.
+- Awesome, Half-sour pickles – Jewish Deli, St. John’s NFLD – ignore the no name brands that are routinely shipped from off-shore.

 - Ketchup, Primo — the earlier ketchup debate left out one component of the story.
-Only Primo was been MADE in Canada from Canadian tomatoes till this April, when French’s announced a ketchup production facility in Toronto and product from it will be finding its way to shelves over the summer.
+Only Primo was MADE in Canada from Canadian tomatoes till April 2017, when French’s announced a ketchup production facility in Toronto.
+Product from it should be on shelves now.
 This is their new label.

 - There’s lots of home grown popping corn around that’s local and if you’re buying potato chips try Lay’s, Old Dutch, Old Yorke – you must check out the frying medium as most commercial grade sunflower oil is not from Canada but the salt and the spuds sure are!